rahulk-99/human-detector-tracker/README.md

    - Camera interface and image I/O
    - DNN module for YOLO inference with 3D tensor support
    - Camera calibration and coordinate transformations
-   - **Version requirement**: OpenCV 4.8+ is mandatory for modern YOLO models (YOLOv5/YOLOv8) that use 3D tensor outputs
    - **Installation**: Can be installed system-wide via package manager or built from source

 2. **YOLOv8**: State-of-the-art object detector (AGPL-3.0 license)